 Question 2

-Given the following dataset consisting of two classes, A and B, calculate the prior probability of each class.
+Given the following dataset consisting of two classes, and , calculate the prior probability of each class.

 Feature 1 | Class |